FDA Updates Informed Consent Guidance

 It is important to pay attention to FDA’s interpretation of costs to the subject.
 Since the clinical trials industry has evolved to become integrated with subject’s insurance, sponsors/sites should be careful on how this section is phrased, being careful to not take liberties with or make assumptions about how medical insurance will reimburse subjects for trial costs.
 Subjects should be advised to review their policy and confirming reimbursement first prior to signing an informed consent.

 Nick Cohen is GCP Manager at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions, please reach out to us by email.
+If you have any questions, please contact us.